 Stock-Based Compensation.
-Compensation cost for stock options granted is determined based on the fair value of the option at the date of grant and is recognized, net of estimated forfeitures, over the award's requisite service period on a straight-line basis.
+Compensation cost for stock options and deferred shares (these deferred shares were granted under the Chuy's Holdings, Inc. 2012 Omnibus Equity Incentive Plan, and are referred to as "restricted stock units") granted is determined based on the fair value of the security at the date of grant and is recognized, net of estimated forfeitures, over the award's requisite service period on a straight-line basis.
+The fair value of the restricted stock units is the quoted market value of our common stock on the date of grant.
 We use the Black-Scholes valuation model to determine the fair value of our stock options, which requires assumptions to be made regarding our stock price volatility, the expected life of the award, risk-free interest rate, and expected dividend rates.
 The volatility assumptions were derived from the volatilities of comparable public restaurant companies.
 If factors change and we employ different assumptions, stock-based compensation expense may differ significantly from what we have recorded in the past.
 If there is a difference between the assumptions used in determining stock-based compensation expense and the actual factors which become known over time, we may change the input factors used in determining stock-based compensation costs for future grants.
 These changes, if any, may materially impact our results of operations in the period such changes are made.
 We expect to continue to grant stock options in the future, and to the extent that we do, our actual stock-based compensation expense recognized in future periods will likely increase.